meenakshims/insertion-sort/README.md

-Implementing sorting an array using insertion sort
+Implementing sorting an array using insertion sort by adding a read fn.